Beijing Guoan F.C.: Rivalries

 Beijing Guoan's fiercest and oldest rivalry is against Shanghai Shenhua and is often referred to as the Jing-Hu derby, or the rivalry between Beijing and Shanghai.
 The rivalry with Shenhua is viewed as a manifestation of the rivalry that exists between the cities which are the most important for the nation, as one is the center of government while the other is the financial centre.
 With each club being able to claim an extensive history spanning successful periods, direct competition for silverware, however, rarely coincided until the 1997 league season.
 With Shenhua having won the 1995 league title and Beijing having won the 1996 Chinese FA Cup, both teams looked as if they had the pedigree to win silverware that season and on 20 July 1997, in a vital league game, Beijing thrashed Shenhua 9–1 at the Workers' Stadium in Beijing.
 It was Beijing's largest victory and Shenhua's greatest defeat ever recorded.
 Soon after that match, both teams met again in the 1997 FA Cup final, which saw Beijing win the cup.
 Between 2010 and 2024, Beijing Guoan held a record of twelve straight wins over Shanghai Shenhua at the Workers' Stadium, Beijing Guoan's home ground.

+Beijing Guoan also has a long rivalry with Shandong-based Shandong Taishan, in which they compete in the Jing–Lu rivalry.
+Another team which Beijing Guoan have played throughout its entire professional history, Beijing, as of 2026, have a negative overall record against Shandong Taishan by a margin of ten wins.

-The Jing-Jin derby is a local and long-standing rivalry between Beijing Guoan and neighboring Tianjin Jinmen Tiger.
+The Jing-Jin derby is a local and long-standing derby between Beijing Guoan and neighboring Tianjin Jinmen Tiger.
 Both teams can trace their histories to the North China team before it split to form the Beijing Football Club and Tianjin Football Club.
 Since then, both clubs have predominantly remained within the top tier of Chinese football, providing a constant rivalry fixture which has led to intense matches that have spilled out away from the stadiums and onto the streets that have led to property destruction as well as further intensifying their relationship.